MikeKneeB/quartz-site/content/Salvage Union - Ashkar/The Vengeance Control Loophole.md

 - The Revenge
 - The Vengeance Control

 The Vengeance Control Loophole is an Augmented Crawler.
+It looks like a giant mechanical centipede, with a huge number of massive legs.
+The interior is fairly tight and cramped, reminiscent of a submarine, but it's homily decorated.
+The rooftop decks are wide and expansive.

 # Player Characters
 ## Laz0rbrn (they/them)